camunda/camunda-docs/versioned_docs/version-8.1/components/console/manage-organization/external-sso.md

 id: external-sso
 title: Connect your IDP with Camunda Platform
 keywords: [SSO, IDP, AzureAD, SAML]
+description: "For enterprise customers, we support integrating external identity providers."
 ---

 ## Connecting your identity provider with Camunda Platform

-For enterprise customers, we support integrating external identity providers, so users within your organization do not need to sign-up by creating an account with Camunda.
+For enterprise customers, we support integrating external identity providers (IdPs).
+Therefore, users within your organization do not need to sign up by creating an account with Camunda.

 ### Onboarding procedure

-We currently support both SAML and AzureAD.
-As this requires changes in our environment, please raise a ticket in the [support queue](https://jira.camunda.com/projects/SUPPORT/).
+We currently support both SAML and Azure Active Directory (Azure AD).
+As this requires changes in our environment, first raise a ticket in the [support queue](https://jira.camunda.com/projects/SUPPORT/).

 #### SAML